 Cryptocurrency - 仮想通貨 – Kasō tsūka - transactions attract Income Taxes in Japan.
 The Japanese National Tax Association (NTA) has set out guidelines on how crypto is taxed.
 Here we break down everything you need to know about crypto taxes and how you can avoid notices, audits and penalties later on, and offer tips on how to reduce your Japanese crypto tax bill.

 You won't pay tax when you buy crypto, hold crypto, or move your crypto between wallets.
-In addition, the NTA does not yet distinguish between individuals and business when it comes to cryptocurrencies taxes.
+In addition, the NTA does not yet distinguish between individuals and businesses when it comes to cryptocurrency taxes.

 If you’ve bought or sold cryptocurrency in the last financial year and made more than 200,000 JPY, you'll need to declare your crypto totals on your Income Tax return.